-The total staff costs for 2018 amounted to €204,794 (2017: €123,295).
+The total staff costs for 2019 amounted to €214,025 (2018: €204,794).
 It should be noted that the Internal Audit, Risk Management, Accounting and IT departments are outsourced.
 Total staff costs are inclusive of statutory social security and cohesion fund contributions made by the Company under its capacity as employer.

 The table below provides aggregate quantitative information on remuneration, broken down by senior management and members of staff (heads of departments) whose actions have a material impact on the risk profile of the Company.
-Note that during the year 2018, one executive director also had a Head of Department role.
-The remuneration figure disclosed under 'Heads of Departments' is for one additional member of staff.
-The Company did not pay any non-cash remuneration, nor any severance payments were made, during the years 2018 and 2017.
+Note that during the year 2019, two (2) executive directors also had a Head of Department role.
+The remuneration figure disclosed under 'Heads of Departments' is for the two Executive directors and two additional member of staff who also are heads of Departments.
+The Company did not pay any non-cash remuneration, nor any severance payments were made, during the years 2019 and 2018.
+Finally, the remuneration of the Non-Executive directors amounted to an additional $\[\in \]$ 9,600.

-Table 13: Quantitative information on remuneration
+Table 12: Quantitative information on remuneration

-Description No. of beneficiaries Fixed Remuneration No. of beneficiaries Variable remuneration Total remuneration Senior Management - Directors 3 64,936 - - 64,936 Non-executive directors 3 10,100 - - 10,100 Heads of departments 3 109,689 - - 109,689
+Description No. of Fixed No. of Variable Total beneficiaries Remuneration beneficiaries remuneration remuneration Senior Management - Directors 2 77,061 - - 77,061 Non-executive directors 3 9,600 - - 9,600 Heads of departments 4 127,364 - - 127,364